SpenceKonde/ATTinyCore/README.md

 On the following chips, full serial (UART) support is provided in hardware, as Serial (and Serial1 for parts with two serial ports):
 * ATtiny x313 (2313/4313)
-* ATtiny x7 (87/167 - LIN support)
+* ATtiny x7 (87/167 - LIN support, including a very fancy baud rate generator)
 * ATtiny x41 (441/841 - two UARTs)
 * ATtiny 1634 (two UARTs)
 * ATtiny 828

-On the following chips, no hardware serial is available, however, a built-in software serial is provided.
-This uses the analog comparator pins (to take advantage of the interrupt, since very few sketches/libraries use it, while lots of sketches/libraries use PCINTs); the serial is named Serial, to maximize code-compatibility.
-TX is AIN0, RX is AIN1.
+On the following chips, **no hardware serial is available**, however, a built-in software serial named Serial is provided to maximize compatibility.
+This uses the analog comparator pins (to take advantage of the interrupt, since very few sketches/libraries use it, while lots of sketches/libraries use PCINTs). **TX is AIN0, RX is AIN1** - be aware that a Serial.begin() will make these pins unusable for other purposes.
 This is a software implementation - as such, you cannot receive and send at the same time.
 If you try, you'll get gibberish, just like using SoftwareSerial.
 * ATtiny x5 (25/45/85)
 * ATtiny x4 (24/44/84)
 * ATtiny x61 (261/461/861)
 * ATtiny x8 (48/88)

-These cores are compatible with the usual SoftwareSerial library.
+This core is also fully compatible with the usual SoftwareSerial library.

+**Warning: Internal oscillator and Serial**
 Note that when using the internal oscillator or pll clock, you may need to tune the chip (using one of many tiny tuning sketches) and set OSCCAL to the value the tuner gives you on startup in order to make serial (software or hardware) work at all - the internal clock is only calibrated to +/- 10% in most cases, while serial communication requires it to be within just a few percent.
 However, in practice, a larger portion of parts work without tuning than would be expected from the spec.

-There are two exceptions to this: the ATtiny x41 series, 1634R, and 828R have an internal oscillator factory calibrated to +/- 2% - but only at operating voltage below 4v.
-Above 4v, the oscillator gets significantly faster, and is no longer good enough for UART communications.
+There is an exception to this: the ATtiny x41 series, 1634R, and 828R have an internal oscillator factory calibrated to +/- 2% - but only at operating voltage below 4v.
+Above 4v, the oscillator gets significantly faster, and is no longer good enough for UART communications - though it is often possible to experimentally .
 The 1634 and 828 (non-R) are not as tightly calibrated (so they may need tuning even at 3.3v) and are a few cents less expensive, but suffer from the same problem at higher voltages.
-Due to these complexities, it is recommended that those planning to use serial (except on a x41, 1634R or 828R at 2.5~3.3v) use an external crystal or other clock source.
+Due to these complexities, **it is recommended that those planning to use serial (except on a x41, 1634R or 828R at 2.5~3.3v) use an external crystal.**

+A tuning sketch is planned for a future version of this core. (#139)

 ADC Support
 -------